Where are the best places to live in Zone 2?

-We’ve conducted many searches on the behalf of clients who wish to live just outside of Zone 1, below we’ve included several locations which we would suggest if you’re looking for a home in London’s transport Zone 2.
+We’ve conducted many searches on the behalf of clients who wish to live just outside of Zone 1 and have compiled a list of a number of locations which we would suggest considering.

 Properties around Parsons Green and Fulham Broadway are largely period homes, including houses, mansion blocks, buildings converted into apartments and purpose built maisonettes.